fredamakarie/yumbook-django/README.md

 React or Vue frontend integration

-🪪 License
+🧾 License

-This project is licensed under the MIT License — see the LICENSE file for details
+This project is licensed under the MIT License.